Nikita Khrushchev

-Khrushchev was born in 1894 in a village in western Russia.
-He was employed as a metal worker during his youth, and he was a political commissar during the Russian Civil War.
-Under the sponsorship of Lazar Kaganovich, he worked his way up the Soviet hierarchy.
-He supported Joseph Stalin's purges and approved thousands of arrests.
+Nikita Khrushchev was born in a village in western Russia on 15 April 1894.
+He was employed as a metal worker during his youth and was a political commissar in the Russian Civil War.
+Under the sponsorship of Lazar Kaganovich, Khrushchev rose through the ranks of the Soviet hierarchy.
+During Stalin's rule, he actively supported the Great Purge and approved thousands of arrests.
 In 1938, Stalin sent him to govern the Ukrainian SSR, and he continued the purges there.
-During what was known in the Soviet Union as the Great Patriotic War, Khrushchev was again a commissar, serving as an intermediary between Stalin and his generals.
-Khrushchev was present at the defense of Stalingrad, a fact he took great pride in throughout his life.
-After the war, he returned to Ukraine before being recalled to Moscow as one of Stalin's close advisers.
+During the Great Patriotic War, Khrushchev was again a commissar, serving as an intermediary between Stalin and his generals.
+He was also present at the defense of Stalingrad, a fact in which he took great pride.
+After the war, Khrushchev returned to Ukraine before being recalled to Moscow as one of Stalin's close advisers.

-On 5 March 1953, Stalin's death triggered a power struggle in which Khrushchev emerged victorious upon consolidating his authority as First Secretary of the party's Central Committee.
+On 5 March 1953, the death of Stalin triggered a power struggle in which Khrushchev ultimately emerged victorious upon consolidating his authority as First Secretary of the party's Central Committee.
 On 25 February 1956, at the 20th Party Congress, he delivered the "Secret Speech", which denounced Stalin's purges and ushered in a less repressive era in the Soviet Union.
 His domestic policies, aimed at bettering the lives of ordinary citizens, were often ineffective, especially in agriculture.
 Hoping eventually to rely on missiles for national defense, Khrushchev ordered major cuts in conventional forces.
-Despite the cuts, Khrushchev's time in office saw the tensest years of the Cold War, culminating in the Cuban Missile Crisis.
+Despite such cuts, Khrushchev's time in office saw the tensest years of the Cold War, culminating in the 1962 Cuban Missile Crisis.

-Khrushchev enjoyed strong support during the 1950s thanks to major victories like the Suez Crisis, the launching of Sputnik, the Syrian Crisis of 1957, and the 1960 U-2 incident.
-By the early 1960s however, Khrushchev's popularity was eroded by flaws in his policies, as well as his handling of the Cuban Missile Crisis.
-This emboldened his potential opponents, who quietly rose in strength and deposed him in October 1964.
-However, he did not suffer the deadly fate suffered by the losers of previous Soviet power struggles and was pensioned off with an apartment in Moscow and a dacha in the countryside.
-His lengthy memoirs were smuggled to the West and published in part in 1970.
-Khrushchev died in 1971 of a heart attack.